tomohung/tomohung.github.io.octopress/source/_posts/2015-05-07-reflection-to-tealeaf-course3-week8-1.markdown

 3. Select test mode, and press Done
 4. Click `Send test webhook`

-For developemtn, we use [RequestBin](http://requestb.in/) here to inspect HTTP requests.
+For developement, we use [RequestBin](http://requestb.in/) here to inspect HTTP requests.

 Create a RequestBin Url for Stripe endpoint, from the link above, and input the url to Step 2.
 Click `Send test webhook` and go back refresh RequestBin page, you will see the response.